This is the multi-page printable view of this section. Click here to print.

 4. OnEnterStandby / OnExitStandby — Called when the Game Manager enters or exits standby mode.
 Pause and resume your subsystem here.

 5. OnShutdownManagers — Called when the game is shutting down.
-Clean up your subsystem.
+Clean up resources and disconnect buses.

-The base class handles steps 1-2 automatically — you override them to add your own logic, then call the base implementation to complete the handshake.
+The base class handles steps 1–2 automatically.
+Override them to add your logic, then call the base implementation to complete the handshake.

 Setup